tfpf/pysorteddict/docs/usage.md

 ## Demo

 You can try pysorteddict out in the JupyterLite REPL below.
-When you click on 'Try Now', it will start a Pyodide kernel and run some code to install pysorteddict and import it.
+When you click on 'Try Now', it will start a Pyodide kernel and run some code to install pysorteddict (using one of the hosted wheels) and import it.
 This will take a few seconds.

 <div class="only-light">